NicolettaRadice/100-javascript-exercises/03. Tap to Delete/README.md

-#Tap to Delete
+# Tap to Delete

-What I learnt
+What I learnt: I got more confortable using mouse events